Engineering Construction Industry Training Board

 Overview

 Established as a statutory training board accountable to the Department for Education, the Engineering Construction Industry Training Board (ECITB) has been registered as charity 264506 since its formation.
-The organization operates as the employer-led skills body for the engineering construction industry in Great Britain, collecting levies from employers to fund charitable training activities.
-Under CEO Andrew Hockey (appointed 2023), who brings four decades of energy sector experience, ECITB is strategically using its £11.7m reserves to maximize training support during a period of high industry demand.
-The organization has been running planned deficits (£2.2m projected for 2024) to accelerate skills development as the industry transitions toward net zero goals, with forecasts indicating 40,000 additional workers needed by 2030.
+The organisation operates as the employer-led skills body for the engineering construction industry in Great Britain, collecting levies from employers to fund charitable training activities.
+Under CEO Andrew Hockey (appointed June 2023), who brings four decades of energy sector experience, ECITB is strategically using its reserves to maximise training support during a period of high industry demand.
+The organisation has been running planned deficits to accelerate skills development as the industry transitions toward net zero goals, with forecasts indicating 40,000 additional workers needed by 2030.

 Funding Priorities

-• Training Grants: Variable amounts to subsidize workforce training for employers and training providers (rolling applications)
+• Training Grants: Variable amounts to subsidise workforce training for employers and training providers (rolling applications)

 • Regional Skills Hub Funding: £50,000 - £500,000 for training provider capacity building in Industrial Cluster regions (competitive application)